-There is a termly plan for each year group from Year 1 to Year 6.
+At Heber we follow the ‘White Rose’ scheme of learning, which provides a termly plan for each year group from Year 1 to Year 6.
 Each term is split into twelve weeks.
 As part of each overview, a significant amount of time is devoted to developing key number concepts each year.
 This ensures students build their fluency as number sense will affect their success in other areas of mathematics.
 Students who are successful with number are much more confident mathematicians.

-- Each skill or concept is first modelled with concrete materials (e.g. chips, unifix cubes, base ten blocks, beans and bean sticks, pattern blocks).
+- Each skill or concept is first modelled with concrete materials (e.g. unifix cubes, base ten blocks, beans and bean sticks, pattern blocks).

-- The maths concept or skill is next modelled at the representational level which involves drawing pictures that represent the concrete objects previously used (e.g. tallies, dots, circles, stamps that imprint pictures for counting)
+- The mathematical concept or skill is next modelled at the representational level which involves drawing pictures that represent the concrete objects previously used (e.g. tallies, dots, circles, stamps that imprint pictures for counting)

-Challenge curriculum: Bronze, Silver and Gold:
+Challenge Curriculum: Bronze, Silver and Gold:

 The expectation is that the majority of pupils will move through the domains at broadly the same pace.
 However, decisions about when to progress will always be based on the security of pupils’ understanding and their readiness to progress to the next stage.
 Pupils who grasp concepts rapidly will be challenged through being offered rich and sophisticated problems before any acceleration through new content.
 They are provided with opportunities to practise and extend their skills in these areas and to gain confidence and competence in their use.
 Those who are not sufficiently fluent with earlier material will consolidate their understanding, including additional practice if needed, before moving on.